Whether you can keep your car in bankruptcy depends on the answers to these three questions:

 Some options include:

-Redeeming the property.
-In Chapter 7 bankrptcy you can "redeem" a car by paying the lender the current replacement value of the car.
+In Chapter 7 bankruptcy you can "redeem" a car by paying the lender the current replacement value of the car.
 You can only do this if the car is exempt or the trustee has "abandoned" the property (decided not to sell it).
 Because this requires a lump-sum payment, however, it's often not feasible for people considering bankruptcy.

-Reaffirming the debt.
 You can keep the car if you and the lender sign a new payment agreement.
-You can changed the terms of your original contract in this agreement, but the lender has to agree.
+You can change the terms of your original contract in this agreement, but the lender has to agree.
 The downside: If you later default on the loan, you will be liable for the deficiency balance.

 Chapter 13 also provides a means to reduce your car loan in certain circumstances (specifically, if your car is worth less than the amount of your loan).
 To learn more about this, see Can You Reduce Your Car Loan in Bankruptcy?